Entity resource statement 2015–16

 - providing all registry and business unit managers with resources for early intervention including roles and responsibilities, and

-- monitoring of national issues and trends through the National Work Health and Safety Committee.
+- continued monitoring of national issues and trends through the National Work Health and Safety Committee.

 Ongoing wellbeing initiatives included:

-- reconvening of the National Work Health and Safety Committee, with meetings held twice a year
+- National Work Health and Safety Committee – meetings held twice a year

-- re-establishment of the Health and Safety Representative Network and the First Aid Officer Network.
-Meetings are held twice a year providing members with the opportunity to network.
-Members can also access tools and information online as well as obtain support from the human resources team
+- re-establishment of the Health and Safety Representative Network and the First Aid Officer Network – meetings are held twice a year, providing members with the opportunity to network and access tools and information online and support from the human resources team

 - providing regular health and safety updates through the quarterly HR Newsletter

-- ergonomic assessments of workstations, provision of ergonomic furniture, access to a free employee assistance program, annual influenza vaccinations, access to peer support officers, first aid officers and harassment contact officers were all provided for the Court's employees on an ongoing basis
+- employees have access to ergonomic assessments of workstations, ergonomic furniture, a free employee assistance program, annual influenza vaccinations, peer support officers, first aid officers and harassment contact officers

-- the Court's local health and safety committees continued to meet throughout 2014–15.
-No locations reported health and safety audits requiring serious investigations during the year, and
+- the local health and safety committees continued to meet throughout 2015–16 and no locations reported health and safety audits requiring serious investigations during the year, and

 Workers' compensation and early intervention management

-Consistent with the Court's continuous improvement approach, we have realised a decrease in the Court's workers compensation premium for a third consecutive year.
+Consistent with the Court's continuous improvement approach, there was a decrease in the Court's workers compensation premium again this year.

 Advertising and market research

-The Family Court and Federal Circuit Court spent a total of $17,479 (GST inclusive) during the 2014–15 financial year in advertising and market research, comprising mainly payments to media advertising organisations for recruitment notices.
+The Family Court and Federal Circuit Court spent a total of $39,389 (GST inclusive) during the 2015–16 financial year in advertising and market research, comprising mainly payments to media advertising organisations for recruitment notices, with $27,039 (GST inclusive) paid to Dentsu Mitchell for recruitment advertising.

 Ecologically sustainable development and environmental performance